 - All URL addresses in the manuscript (e.g., http://www.aera.net) are activated and ready to click.

-- An abstract of 100–120 words is included.
+- An abstract of up to 120 words is included.
 Please also include at least 3-5 keywords, the terms that researchers will use to find your article in indexes and databases.
-Such a term may contain more than one word.
+A term may contain more than one word.

 How to Get Help With the Quality of English in Your Submission